 It’s the little details that make a real difference!

 - App With In App Purchases

-My OldBoy takes the third spot in this list of the best Gameboy Emulators of 2021!
+My OldBoy takes the third spot in this list of the best Gameboy Emulators of the year!

 Considered by many as having the best buttons in the business, this speedy program plays all the original DMG classics as well as the best Gameboy Color games from yesteryear.
 We’ve had a great success rate running it on a variety of phones and tablets, and it has link cable emulation.

 What?
 Did I just say link cable emulation?